cimug-org/CIMTool/dev-docs/Includes/CIMToolTest/CIMToolTest-README.md

 The test suite is divided into two main categories:

-- **Headless tests** — run without a UI, exercising the core model, validation, schema processing, Kena RDF layer, and incremental build logic
+- **Headless tests**: run without a UI, exercising the core model, validation, schema processing, Kena RDF layer, and incremental build logic
-- **UI tests** — exercise the Eclipse wizard and workbench UI components using the Eclipse workbench testing infrastructure
+- **UI tests**: exercise the Eclipse wizard and workbench UI components using the Eclipse workbench testing infrastructure

 A set of CIM/XML and Turtle validation fixture files in `src/ValidationCases/` provides the test data used by the validation and schema test classes.